 Do I need to ship the samples overnight?

-Overnight shipping is not necessary.
-Ideally, samples should arrive at the lab before 72h from the time they were taken; however, we have not observed significant changes in the microbial communities for up to 15 days after sampling (at room temperature).
+No, overnight shipping is not required.
+Ideally, samples should arrive at the lab within 72h from the time they are collected.
+However, we have not observed significant changes in the microbial communities for a period of up to 15 days after sampling (at room temperature).

-The soil microbiomes are sensitive, so here are some guidelines for storage and shipping:
+Given that soil microbiomes are sensitive, here are our recommended guidelines for proper storage and shipping:

-– Ideally, soil samples should be shipped using 1-day shipping and no more than 5 days at room temperature in transit.
+– Ideally, soil samples should be shipped using 1-day shipping with total transit time not to exceed more than 5 days at room temperature.

-We recommend sampling at 6 inches deep, in order to get representation from the microbes in the topsoil and in the lower layers.
-Most pathogens and microbes involved with the nutrient cycling and supply of plant growth promoters are found in the rhizosphere, near the topsoil.
+We recommend sampling at a depth of 6 inches to provide proper representation from the microbes located in both the topsoil and lower layers.
+Most pathogens and microbes involved with nutrient cycling and the supply of plant growth promoters are found in the rhizosphere, near the topsoil.

-Disease risk is calculated based on the abundance of the pathogens that cause the disease in the sample, as well as the ecological relationships of the pathogen with other microorganisms in the sample as measured by the resistance metric referred to above.
-Our disease database as well as the ecological relationships are crop-specific, and samples are compared to other samples of the same crop to normalize the risk into quintiles.
+The level of disease risk is based on the abundance of pathogens that cause the disease to occur in the sample as well as the ecological relationships of the pathogen with other microorganisms as measured by the resistance metric referred to above.
+Both our disease database as well as the ecological relationships are crop-specific.
+Samples are compared to other samples of the same crop to normalize the risk into quintiles.